reddit-playdate/playdate-postbot/README.md

 # playdate-postbot

-Gets new posts from /r/Playdate, posts them to Discord webhooks.
+Gets new posts from a subreddit and post them to a Discord webhook.

-## Installation

-Requires [Node](https://nodejs.org/en/).
-Install dependencies with `npm install`.
-You'll have a good time if you install `foreman` and `nodemon` globally.

 ## Usage

-The Procfile specifies `dev` and `web` processes.
-Use `nf start <process>` to load environment variables and start the app.
-The environment file holds URIs for Discord webhooks.
-These are referenced in an object inside of `index.js` for easy access.
-If you only want to use this app with one webhook, it would be much easier to simply `fetch()` from one URL.
+Meant for deployment with AWS Lambda.
+The WEBHOOK and SUBREDDIT environment variables are URLs.
+Append `.json` to the end of your subreddit URL or you're going to have a bad time.
+Also maybe think about adjusting the argument to `timedelta()` depending how busy/slow the subreddit is.